 - Inspiration and Innovation will offer some ideas and real-life examples of what we can do.

 About the blogger

 This blog is written by me, Peter Cleasby.
-A resident of central Exeter since 2013, I’ve been a senior civil servant, a trustee of a couple of small national charities, and a community volunteer in various guises.
-Today I’m a volunteer watchkeeper at the National Coastwatch Institution’s Exmouth station, research officer for the Exeter Green Party, and I dabble in a few other things.
+A resident of central Exeter since 2013, I’ve been a senior civil servant, a policy and management consultant, a trustee of a few local and national charities, an independent member of a police authority standards committee, and a community volunteer in various guises.
+Today I’m the contributing editor at Exeter Observer, a volunteer watchkeeper at the National Coastwatch Institution’s Exmouth station, research officer for the Exeter Green Party, the lay member on one of the University of Exeter’s Research Ethics Committees; and I dabble in and try to study a few other things.